thomasesmith/vw-car-net-api/README.md

 }
 ```
 ## Requesting a Refresh of the Vehicle Health Report
-If you feel like the health report data has gotten stale, you can explicilty ask to refresh it like this:
+If you feel like the health report data has gotten stale, you can explicitly ask to refresh it like this:

 #### Request
 ```